Architects (British band): Arrival of Sam Carter, Ruin and Hollow Crown (2007–2009)

 In May 2008, Architects announced that they had been signed to Century Media Records for a three album deal.
 Dean stated that the signing was important for the band "to be part of such an established label and it's absolutely sweet that our records are gonna be out worldwide."
 Dan Searle described Century Media's support matching "our ambition to push this band as far as we can."
 The announcement of their signing to Century Media was coupled with the re-release of their second album Ruin globally with the added bonus track "Broken Clocks".
 In November 2008, the band embarked on the Never Say Die!
 Tour, a European tour with Parkway Drive as the headline act and also support from Unearth, Despised Icon, Protest the Hero, Whitechapel and Carnifex.

-On 26 January 2009, Architects made their Century Record début with their third studio album Hollow Crown.
+On 26 January 2009, Architects made their Century Record debut with their third studio album Hollow Crown.
 It was released in the United Kingdom and Australia on 26 January 2009, 10 February in the United States and Canada, 20 February in Continental Europe and 21 February in Japan.
 The band recorded the album in July 2008 after the announcement of joining Century Media's roster.
 Dan Searle in interview was asked why the band gave it the title and he stated "depending on who you ask in the band!
 To me it refers to those people you meet in life that earn nothing, but are given everything."
 For the initial promotion of the album the band completed a 19 date headline tour of the United Kingdom with support from Misery Signals and A Textbook Tragedy.
 In early 2009, the band supported Parkway Drive along with August Burns Red on the Parkway Drive: The DVD tour in Australia.
 In October and November 2009, they headlined the second Never Say Die!
 Tour United Kingdom dates, whereas Despised Icon headlined the Mainland European dates.
 The line also included Horse the Band, As Blood Runs Black, Iwrestledabearonce, Oceano and The Ghost Inside.
 In January 2009, Tom Searle had believed the band had toured across North America and Europe in 17 separate tours.